-Travelling along the banks of the Nile, in Egypt, is the best way to discover the treasures left by the different dynasties of Pharaohs.
+Traveling along the banks of the Nile, in Egypt, is the best way to discover the treasures left by the different dynasties of Pharaohs.

-But Egypt is also the stunning pyramids of Giza and Alexandria, the narrow streets of Cairo, the Red Sea and men and women proud of their cultural heritage that they love to share.
+But Egypt is also the stunning pyramids of Giza and Alexandria, the narrow streets of Cairo, the Red Sea, and men and women proud of their cultural heritage that they love to share.

 EXCEPTIONAL TRANSPORTATION: PLANES ON THE ROAD [52’]

 On the Airbus assembly site near Toulouse, pieces of planes come from the 4 corners of Europe by air, road or water.

 Shipping XXL cargo and putting together the puzzle of aircraft parts require complex and ingenious technology.

 This film goes behind-the-scene of this technological prowess and the incredible machines used to achieve it.

 This is the story of the rehabilitation of an African national park.